richnou/kissb-tcl/docs/pages/index.md

 Additionally, we are building a TCL distribution with some popular libraries like tcllib or tcltls, alongside some useful utilities for users to run legacy TCL scripts or write new TCL apps even faster.

-The Packages provided are hosted in an S3 Object storage bucket hosted in Europe by OVH.
+The Packages provided are hosted in an S3 Object storage bucket hosted in Europe by OVH, and are signed with our PGP Signing Key - to verify builds see [Here](./signing.md)

 ## Installation options